 Sometimes when we have a task ahead of us – even if we enjoy the work we are doing – it can be a struggle to actually get down to doing it.
 This is only human, and we work better when we’re motivated to do a task.
 So why not create a reward for yourself for afterwards, as motivation to get it done?
 It doesn’t have to be extravagant or expensive.
 It can be something as simple as sitting in the park sipping your favorite coffee undisturbed, or taking a trip to the swimming pool, which you never have time for.
 Make time to get your tasks done, and make time for yourself too.

 7. Don’t overdo it

 It is important to know when you have passed your productivity level on a certain task and are now beating a dead horse.
 When your back aches and your mind isn’t functioning as well as it was, give yourself a break and focus on a simpler task.
 You can come back to this one when your mind is refreshed and ready again.

 Sleep well, eat healthy and make time for prayer, recreation and socializing.
 Work time should be work time, and rest time is rest time.

 As believers, our strength is in our faith.
 It keeps us grounded and focused.
-So relax and focus your mind with meditation on Allah (glorified and exalted be He)’s creation, and do dhikr for a few minutes every day.
+So relax and focus your mind with meditation on Allah ’s creation, and do dhikr for a few minutes every day.

 Try to establish a routine for your daily tasks: concentrating and getting them done one at a time will soon become a habit, in sha Allah.